awaxman11/gh-milestones/README.md

 - `heroku run rake db:migrate` will do this for you.

 My personal recommendation would be to begin testing on Heroku ASAP!
-This ensures that your setup is correct and working as expected.
+This ensures both local & production setups are working as expected.

 ### { Addtional Informtion }